-Not my thing, in general, but certainly a very well recorded selection
+Not my thing, in general, but certainly a very well-recorded selection

-A wide range of Clavs are on offer, all sounding authentic.
+A wide range of Clavs is on offer, all sounding authentic.
 The D6 with a hint of reverb is outstanding, my favourite of the bunch.
 The interesting E7, with its quite guitar-like tone is also worth mentioning, an unusual sound, but likeable.